PhantomGamers/SFP/README.md

 ## Todo

-- Add ability to install and customize themes directly from SFP
+- Add ability to install and customize skins directly from SFP

 ## Known Issues